YuukanOO/uniformcss.com/docs/introduction/overview.md

 ## Browser Support

-Out of the box, Uniform CSS looks and performs great on all the latest version of modern browsers.
+Uniform CSS looks and performs great on all the latest version of modern browsers.
 Uniform CSS is tested and built to support the latest stable version of **Chrome**, **Firefox**, **Edge**, and **Safari**.
 Uniform CSS does not support any version of IE, including IE 11.